Sopamo/laravel-filepond/README.md

 If you are using the default `local` disk, make sure the /storage/app/filepond directory exists in your project and is writable.

-### Filepond setup
+### Filepond Client setup

-Set at least the following Filepond configuration:
+This is the minimum Filepond JS configuration required to work with built in Filepond controller.

 ```javascript
 FilePond.setOptions({